 If you feel like you’ve exhausted your resources for getting rid of your pain, dry needling and Astym therapy might be worth looking into.
 These two services are a part of our physical therapy services, and they can provide valuable relief for particularly stubborn pain alongside of a physical therapy plan of care.

-Kinetic Edge Physical Therapy has licensed Astym and IASTM (instrument assisted soft tissue mobilization) providers in Pella, Des Moines, Oskaloosa, Newton, and Ames as well as certified dry needling providers in Pella and Ames.
+Kinetic Edge Physical Therapy has licensed Astym and IASTM (instrument assisted soft tissue mobilization) providers in each of our clinics as well as certified dry needling providers in Ames, Des Moines, Newton, Oskaloosa and Pella.
 We decided to ask them some FAQ’s to give you a better understanding if one might benefit you!

 Astym is an instrument assisted soft tissue treatment.
 The focus of the treatment is to resorb scar tissue and help regenerate healthy tissue in the body. – Matt Scotton, PT, DPT, ATC, LAT, CSCS